-For its part, the Workers International League of Greece (EDE), which supports Gerry Healy's International Committee, zigs and zags its way through Greece as the IC does everywhere else.
+Opinions expressed in signed articles or letters do not necessarily express the editorial viewpoint tional Committee, zigs and zags its way through Greece as the IC does everywhere else.
 For instance, it originally characterized the Karamanlis government as a continuation of the colonels' junta, then abruptly changed its characterization to that of a bonapartist regime which could not return to a junta government "without a new civil war to bloodily defeat the workers and peasants."